 Fair Debt Collection Lawyer for the Day

-This project provides pro bono lawyers to low-income, unrepresented consumers to assist in their civil debt collection lawsuits.
+This project provides pro bono lawyers to low-income, unrepresented debtors and creditors to assist in their civil debt collection lawsuits.

-Volunteer attorneys assist low-income consumers on a Limited Assistance Representation (LAR) basis.
+Volunteer attorneys assist on a Limited Assistance Representation (LAR) basis.
 The representation begins and ends on the same day.
+To become familiar and self-certified in LAR, click here.

 How It Works